suyanksaraswat/syncify-app/README.md

 ---
 ### Run locally

+1. Make sure you have a global install of Expo
+`$ yarn install expo-cli --global`

+2. Clone the repo.

+3. Create a .env file and ask a dev for auth0 details or use your own test login set up.

-clone the repo.
-Run these commands inside.
+4. Run these commands inside:
-`$ rm -rf node_modules && yarn && yarn clear && cd ios && pod install && cd ..`
+`$ yarn install`
-`$ react-native run-ios`
+`$ expo start`

 ---
 ### Contributing